Mexico–United States border wall: Biden administration (2021–2025)

 President Joe Biden signed an executive order on his first day of office, January 20, 2021, ordering a "pause" in all construction of the wall no later than January 27.
 The government was given two months to plan how to spend the funds elsewhere and determine how much it would cost to terminate the contracts.
-There were no plans to tear down parts of the wall that have been built.
+There were no plans to tear down parts of the wall that had been built.
 The deployment of 3,000 National Guard troops along the border continued.
 Furthermore, the Biden administration continued to seize land for construction of the border wall.
 By December 2021, many contracts had been cancelled, including one requiring the possession of the land of a family represented by the Texas Civil Rights Project.

+On March 12, 2021, it was reported that migrants and cartels began using construction roads for incomplete border wall projects as walking paths for entry and smuggling across the border.

+On June 11, 2021, the Department of Homeland Security released its plan for the use of border barrier funds from the prior Administration.
+This plan was designed to end wall expansion and address life, safety and environmental concerns.
+The plan would return remaining, unobligated funds to their original sources and prioritize remaining funds for clean-up of construction sites to address drainage, erosion control, site remediation, material disposal and environmental damage remediation.
+This work continued over the following months and years through conversations with stakeholders across multiple border sectors.

+United States Army Corps of Engineers South Pacific Border District employees document an unfinished gate structure before work begins at the Yuma 10/27 former wall construction site near Yuma, Arizona (July 19, 2021).

 In June 2021, Texas governor Greg Abbott announced plans to build a border wall in his state, saying that the state would provide $250 million and that direct donations from the public would be solicited.
 On June 29, the Republican Study Committee organized a group of two dozen Republican House members to visit a gap in the border where Central Americans were crossing into the country.
 Representative Mary Miller (R-IL) stated that "obviously our president has advertised this and facilitated this invasion".
-Rep. Jim Banks (R-IN) praised the effectiveness of Trump's wall and said that because of the halted construction, "thousands of migrants [pass] through this area on a regular basis ... because there's an open door that allows them to do that".
+Rep. Jim Banks (R-IN) praised the effectiveness of Trump's wall and said that because of the halted construction, "thousands of migrants [pass] through this area regularly... because there's an open door that allows them to do that".
 In reference to wristbands on migrants used by Mexican cartels and smugglers to track them, Rep. Madison Cawthorn (R-NC) stated, "They're basically treating people like Amazon products. ...
 There is no care that that is a human being, someone who has a soul, someone who has unalienable rights that predate any government."